cheind/image-stitch/README.md

 # Planar Image Stitching

 The code in this repository demonstrates stitching of images captured by cameras observing a **planar target**.
 We analytically derive homographies by assuming the camera pose wrt. to the target are known.
-The following image shows views stitched in the green reference camera frame.
+The following image shows four views stitched in the green reference camera frame.

 <div style="text-align:center">
 <img src="etc/stitch-cam3.png" />
 </div>

-The following image shows the same scene stitched in a virtual camera whose image plane aligns with the ground plane, having a pixel resolution of 500px.
+In the following image the same scene is stitched in a virtual camera whose image plane aligns with the ground plane, having a pixel resolution of 500px per meter, which is suited well for taking direct metric measurements.

 <div style="text-align:center">
 <img src="etc/stitch-pi-500.png" />